USACE/cumulus/_coverpage.md

 # Cumulus Documentation

-> System & Software Development Documentation for the Cumulus Platform
+> System & Software Development Information for the Cumulus Platform

 <p>This documentation is under constant improvement.
 Join-in at the GitHub link below.</p>